What Is The Exposure Triangle?

 - Aperture – How LARGE of lens OPENING

-- Shutter Speed – How LONG of a time the shutter remains open, to allow light in.
+- Shutter Speed – How LONG of time the shutter is open, to allow more o less light in.

 - ISO – How SENSITIVE to light the actual sensor is

-- Always use the lowest ISO as possible!
-That way, you can try to achieve the cleanest (less grainy) images with the best dynamic range and color depth.
-Outdoor, this will range from ISO 100-400, Indoors ~ISO400-3200, Dark Receptions ISO 1600+.
-Please note that these values will vary slightly depending on the ambient light in the situation.
+- Always use the lowest ISO as possible in your image!
+That way, you can try to achieve the cleanest (less grainy) image with the best dynamic range and color depth.
+Outdoor, this will range from 100-400, Indoors ~ISO400-3200, Dark Receptions ISO 1600+.
+Please note that this exposure value will vary slightly.
+How much this exposure value change will depend on the ambient light in the situation.

-- For faster shutter speeds (to capture movement), use wider apertures and/or higher ISO.
+- For faster speeds (to capture movement), use wider apertures and/or high ISO.

-- To prevent motion blur and get sharp photos, shutter speed should be at minimum 1 / (double your lens focal length) for full frame sensor cameras and 1/(1.5 x focal length) for crop sensor cameras.
-Note: rule above is rule of thumb for stationary subjects, moving subjects may require faster shutter speeds.
+- To prevent blur and get a sharp image, the shutter speed should be at minimum 1 / (double your lens focal length) for full-frame digital sensor cameras and 1/(1.5 x focal length) for crop sensor cameras.
+Note: this is the rule of thumb for stationary subjects, moving subjects may require faster shutter speeds.

 If you are a visual learner make sure to check out this video!
-This will help improve your understanding of the exposure triangle!
+This will help improve your knowledge of the exposure triangle: aperture, shutter speed, and ISO!
 Please let me know in the comments if there is anything I can explain further, or doesn’t make sense!
-I’m here to help you!
+I’m here to help you understand the exposure triangle!

 Now it’s your turn!

 I’d love to hear from you!
-What exposure element do you struggle with the most?
-Understanding ISO, shutter speed or aperture?
+What exposure triangle element do you struggle with the most?
+How will you practice setting aperture, shutter speed, and ISO?
+Understanding ISO, shutter speed, or aperture?
 What mode do you prefer?
-Hit me with all your questions!
+Hit me with all your exposure triangle questions!

 Catch ya later,